bropedio/brave-new-world/reference/v3.0/documentation.md

 - Replace minimap graphics to include mountains
 - Shift pointer to WoR graphics due to WoB graphics size change
 - Update SealedCave removal routine to hide new mountains color, too
+- Fixed a bug in the original ips: a stray pixel showing in Sealed Cave area after Floating Continent rises

 ----------------------------------------------------------------------------